-There are various ways to write a CV, which means writing your CV is an individual task.
-While this article can’t tell you exactly what your specific CV should look like, it can provide you with some helpful tips and downfalls to avoid.
+It’s important to note that there are various ways to write a CV, which means writing your CV is an individual task.
+While this article can’t tell you exactly what your specific CV should look like, it can provide you with some helpful tips on how to write a CV.

 The following information should usually be included in any CV (make sure to check if the company, person or organisation has outlined any specific information as to what they require):